microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

 ## Protecting Sensitive Information in SharePoint/OneDrive
 Sensitive files are automatically detected and labeled at rest.
 * Office files for Word (.docx), PowerPoint (.pptx), and Excel (.xlsx) are supported.
-*	 These files can be auto-labeled at rest before or after the auto-labeling policies are created.
-Files cannot be auto-labeled if they are part of an open session (the file is open). o	Currently, attachments to list items aren't supported and won't be auto-labeled.
+    - These files can be auto-labeled at rest before or after the auto-labeling policies are created.
+Files cannot be auto-labeled if they are part of an open session (the file is open).
+    - Currently, attachments to list items aren't supported and won't be auto-labeled.
 * Maximum of 25,000 automatically labeled files in your tenant per day.
 * Maximum of 100 auto-labeling policies per tenant, each targeting up to 100 sites (SharePoint or OneDrive) when they are specified individually.
 You can also specify all sites, and this configuration is exempt from the 100 sites maximum.
 * Existing values for modified, modified by, and the date are not changed as a result of auto-labeling policies—for both simulation mode and when labels are applied.